smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 ```
 !@

-### Setting The User's Seat (RPC v6.0+)
-Before you attempt to take control of any module, you should have your user select their seat location as this affects which modules they have permission to control.
-You may wish to show the user a map or list of all available seats in your app in order to ask them where they are located.
-The following example is only meant to show you how to access the available data and not how to build your UI/UX.

 An array of seats can be found in the `seatLocationCapability`'s `seat` array.
 Each @![iOS]`SDLSeatLocation`!@@![android, javaSE, javaEE, javascript]`SeatLocation`!@ object within the `seats` array will have a `grid` parameter.
 The `grid` will tell you the seat placement of that particular seat.
 This information is useful for creating a seat location map from which users can select their seat.

 @![iOS]